Henry Khudyakov: Poetry and the Samizdat Movement

 Cut off from official publication channels, his handwritten and typewritten books existed as part of the self-publishing movement, samizdat, outside the Soviet printed media, thus using a social ban as an opportunity for creative action.
 Henry Khudyakov became known in Moscow not only for his poetry, but also for the interpretation of his own work, a new “morphological” translation of Shakespeare’s “Hamlet” and his highly eccentric behavior.

 He held exhibitions of his visually innovative poetry in the studios of various Moscow artists as early as the mid-1950s.
 "Koshki-Mishki ili zhe Tretii K Lishnim" (Kitty-bears or the Third to the Odd Ball, 1963), one of his early books was typed on carbon paper in ten copies, accompanied by a manifesto and handwritten commentary and copyrighted by his own publishing company.
 Khudyakov did not own a typewriter, as it was very difficult to obtain one in the Soviet Union, and had to type the book at a secret Moscow aviation institute where he worked as a translator, until he was caught and fired.
 The book mainly consisted of visual poems, representing a new interpretation of Russian morphology.
 One of his handwritten books, Katsaveiki (Shot Fur-trimmed Jackets), was reprinted in facsimile in the international edition of SMS, No. 3 by William Copley in 1968.

 Henry Khudyakov created a new, visual style of poetry to better express the sharp, chaotic peaks of emotion he tried to convey in his poetry -- as he describes in an interview with Victor Tupitsyn:

 V.T.
 When did you first begin to use visual imagery?

 H.K.
 In fact, from the very beginning: even the poems written in columns are the direct result of a visual approach to the word.
 Once in 1962 when I wanted to transcribe into a notebook some rhymes an fragments of lines which were scattered over various bits of paper, it turned out that all this looked different than I expected.
 It turned out that I had substituted wishful thinking for reality: when written in a “line,” the purely verbal composition looked naive, and I sensed this once I had come in contact not just with the “ideal,” i.e., the abstract-semantic side of the matter, but with the material side: the paper, ink, letter symbols, etc. Soon I began to love the words around the paper in order to achieve the best layout.
-Eight months were spend on this, in the course of which I created a system for writing down my things.
+Eight months were spent on this, in the course of which I created a system for writing down my things.